Yin and yang in Chinese traditions :

 This file comes from Wellcome Images, a website operated by Wellcome Trust, a global charitable foundation based in the United Kingdom.
 Image by Wellcome Images available under a Creative Commons License

 The harmonious mixture of alternatives inveigles its way into all things.
 In food, a meal must seek to balance yin and yang.
 Yin foods are cool and soothing (fruit; uncooked vegetables; bean-curd; sugar and green tea) while yang foods are the opposite: (chilli; ginger; beef and salt).
 The health of an individual was also considered to be controlled by the yin-yang system.
 Traditional Medicines sought to restore balance to the body by providing medicines with the appropriate proportion of yin and yang.
 Individual organs are labeled yin or yang, for example the liver is yin, so a disease of the liver is seen as caused by too much yang that has upset the balance.
 The upper half of the body, above the waist, is yang (including thought processes) and the lower half yin.
-The life force or ‘qi’ is believed to flow in channels within the body, half of these channels are regarded as yin, the other half yang so to treat an ailment with acupuncture needles are inserted in the appropriate channel to restore the yin-yang balance.
+The life force or ‘qi’ is believed to flow in channels within the body, half of these channels are regarded as yin, the other half yang.
+To treat an ailment with acupuncture needles are inserted in the appropriate channel to restore the yin-yang balance.
 Balance is also sought in Chinese garden design, hard, jagged rocks (yang) need to be used alongside water (yin) and the whole garden must seek a mixture of light/dark, hard/soft in texture and color.

 See also